 I recently had a great opportunity to talk with a member of the Land Investing Masterclass community named Josiah.

-Josiah had a pretty great land deal not long ago where he was able to make a whopping $68,000!
+Josiah had a great land deal not long ago, making a whopping $68,000!

-In this interview, we’re going to walk through the details on how this deal materialized, and we’re also going to talk about Josiah’s experience so far in the land business, what other kinds of real estate investing he’s been up to in his career and as always, we’re all going to walk away with some helpful new insights we can apply to our own businesses.
+In this interview, we’ll walk through the details of how this deal materialized.
+We’re also going to talk about Josiah’s experience in the land business and what other kinds of real estate investing he’s been up to in his career.
+As always, we’re all going to walk away with helpful new insights we can apply to our businesses.